 Elephant Herds: The Power of Moms Working Together

 And still, a week later, I went to Africa on my scheduled vacation of a lifetime.
-Because life is short, and if I’ve learned anything, it’s that waiting until the “right time” often means never.
+Because life is short, I took a risk, and if I’ve learned anything, it’s that waiting until the “right time” often means never.

 Africa gave me perspective in ways I didn’t expect.